 The Shir Libeynu School: a supplemental program that will start right after Yom Kippur, on Sundays, at a downtown location.
 It is for children ages eight to 11 years old, and will run as a pilot project with a series of five-week sessions or units focusing on specific topics.
-The overarching theme will convey is what it means to be Jewish, especially welcoming of those children who have had minimal or no formal Jewish education, and for whom this is a first learning experience about their heritage.
+This is a program that will be especially welcoming of those children who have had minimal or no formal Jewish education, and for whom this is a first learning experience about their heritage.
 This is a Sunday-morning program.

 Other topics will be added later in the school year.